Break-Even Analysis: Formula & Examples

 Once you pass this point, every sale starts to add to your profit.

-For contractors, especially when starting, one of the most important questions is: “When will my business reach the break-even point?”
+For business owners, especially when starting their business, one of the most important questions is: “When will my business reach the break-even point?”

 All businesses aim to become profitable to keep running long-term.